-Putin Gets What He Didn’t Want: Ukraine Army Closer To West - The Yeshiva World
+Putin Gets What He Didn’t Want: Ukraine Army Closer to West - The Yeshiva World

 The longer Ukraine’s army fends off the invading Russians, the more it absorbs the advantages of Western weaponry and training — exactly the transformation President Vladimir Putin wanted to prevent by invading in the first place.

 The list of arms flowing to Ukraine is long and growing longer.
-It includes new American battlefield aerial drones and the most modern U.S. and Canadian artillery.
-Also, anti-tank weapons from Norway and others; armored vehicles and anti-ship missiles from Britain; and Stinger counter-air missiles from the U.S., Denmark and other countries.
+It includes new American battlefield aerial drones and the most modern U.S. and Canadian artillery, anti-tank weapons from Norway and others, armored vehicles and anti-ship missiles from Britain and Stinger counter-air missiles from the U.S., Denmark and other countries.

 If Ukraine can hold off the Russians, its accumulating arsenal of Western weapons could have a transformative effect in a country that has, like other former Soviet republics, relied mainly on arms and equipment from the Soviet era.

 But sustaining that military aid won’t be easy.
 It is costly and, for some supplier nations, politically risky.
 It also is being taken out of Western stockpiles that at some point will need to be replenished.
-That is why U.S. Defense Secretary Lloyd Austin is convening a meeting Tuesday at Germany’s Ramstein air base to work out ways to keep it going, now and for the long run.
-Defense ministers and top military leaders from approximately 40 countries are to participate.
+That is why U.S. Defense Secretary Lloyd Austin convened a meeting Tuesday at Germany’s Ramstein air base to work out ways to keep it going, now and for the long run.
+Defense ministers and top military leaders from approximately 40 countries participated.

+After the meeting, Austin told a news conference at Ramstein that Germany had agreed to send 50 Cheetah anti-aircraft weapons to Ukraine and that the meeting had served to unify the West’s efforts to help Ukraine “win today and build strength for tomorrow.”
+He said the participating nations had agreed to continue similar consultations through monthly meetings, either in person or virtually.

-The goal, Austin said, is not just to support Ukrainian defenses but to help them prevail against a larger invading force.
+The goal, Austin said ahead of the conference, is not just to support Ukrainian defenses but to help them prevail against a larger invading force.
+In opening remarks to the meeting, he said Ukraine’s allies will “keep moving heaven and earth” to meet Ukraine’s near-term security requirements.

 “We believe they can win if they have the right equipment, the right support,” Austin said on Monday in Poland after returning from a visit to Kyiv with Secretary of State Antony Blinken that included discussion of Ukraine’s military needs.
 He also said the goal is to “see Russia weakened to the degree that it can’t do the kinds of things it has done in invading Ukraine.”